-Content Warning: This course is the academic study of human experience & expression.
-It may include topics of upsetting/distressing nature related to: the meaning of life, death, suffering, violence, sacrifice, sexual violence, slavery, sexuality, gender roles, anti-LGBTQ and/or anti-woman ideologies, and religious, ethnic, racial, or ability prejudices.
+Content Warning: This course is about religions & the academic study of religions.
+It may include topics of upsetting/distressing nature related to: the meaning of life, death & mortality, suffering, violence, sacrifice, sexual violence, slavery, sexuality, gender roles, anti-LGBTQ and/or anti-woman ideologies, and religious, ethnic, racial, or ability prejudices.
 Learning about the human experience can often be uncomfortable or unpleasant.
 That's ok.
 That means we're thinking about things that matter.
-But: please come speak to me if you suspect something might trigger an extreme emotional or physical reaction (PTSD, panic attack, etc.).
-I can help warn you, make alternative readings available (within reason), or point you towards appropriate services. .
+But: please come speak to me if you think something might trigger an extreme emotional or physical reaction (PTSD, panic attack, etc.).
+I can help warn you, make alternative readings available (within reason), or point you towards appropriate services.
 I can not possibly imagine all of the materials that might trigger these kinds of reactions in advance, but I encourage you to speak with me, confidentially, if you're aware of the kinds of things that are triggering for you so that I can point to the relevant material in the syllabus.

 Statement of Inclusivity: People of all races, religions, sexual orientations, gender presentations, ability, and immigration status will be present and are welcome in the classroom.
-We are all (students and myself) expected to treat each other respectfully.